abc-rp/xri-alpha-sandbox/README.md

 # [xRI Alpha Sandbox Dataset](https://www.xri.online/)

+For the most up to date version of these docs please see our [github repository](https://github.com/abc-rp/xri-alpha-sandbox).

 ## Summary
 During the winter of 2024, two Built Environment Scanning Systems (BESS) were deployed at scale across eight UK cities.
 BESS is a platform equipped with optical and infrared cameras, LiDAR as primary sensors, and a suite of additional sensors to derive georeferenced information about the built environment.
 Each BESS records several terabytes of data weekly.